“Iced Coffee Glass” Nails Is The Luxe Manicure Trend Taking Over Our Feeds

 Iced Coffee Glass Nails Is The Luxe Manicure Everyone’s About To Copy

 An in-depth scroll of my camera roll would reveal nothing scandalous — just an alarming quantity of nail inspiration.
 No, really.
-I have more screenshots of blue suede nails, polka dot prints, and argyle sweater-inspired manicures than I have photos of my friends and family.
+I have more screenshots of blue suede nails, polka dot prints, and chrome manicures than I have photos of my friends and family.

 What are iced coffee glass nails, and how do you get the look?

-Also known as “ribbed glass” nails, the look is inspired by the dainty coffee glasses currently dominating Pinterest and the feeds of your favorite lifestyle brands.
+Also known as “ribbed glass” nails, the look is inspired by the dainty coffee glasses currently dominating Pinterest and the feeds of your favourite lifestyle brands.

 AdvertisementADVERTISEMENT